NISystemsEngineering/TLB-Prime/README.md

 - Before committing a change, be sure to rebase or merge your code off of the most up-to-date source in the master.
 This reduces the risk of merge conflicts and makes it that much easier to merge your pull request and that much more likely that the change will be accepted.
 - Ensure that all builds are successful with your change in place, after rebasing.
 - Ensure that all tests pass with your change in place, after rebasing.

-#### This repository and any materials provided by NI therein are provided AS IS.
-NI DISCLAIMS ANY AND ALL LIABILITIES FOR AND MAKES NO WARRANTIES, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR  PARTICULAR PURPOSE, OR NON-INFRINGEMENT OF INTELLECTUAL PROPERTY.
-NI SHALL HAVE NO LIABILITY FOR ANY DIRECT, INDIRECT, INCIDENTAL, PUNITIVE, SPECIAL, OR CONSEQUENTIAL DAMAGES FOR YOUR USE OF THE REPOSITORY OR ANY MATERIALS CONTAINED THEREIN.